9 Days Chimp Safari, Wildlife & Gorilla Trekking Uganda

-During this safari, you will visit Kibale National Park, for chimps tracking and nature walk, Queen Elizabeth National park for game drive and boat cruise on Kazinga Channel and a visit to Bwindi Impenetrable forest the home of Mountain gorillas for an amazing gorilla trekking.
+During this Chimp safari, wildlife and gorilla tracking, you will enjoy enjoy primates and safaris at large.
+Expect to visit Kibale National Park, for chimpanzee trekking and nature walk, Queen Elizabeth National park for game drive and boat cruise on Kazinga Channel and a visit to Bwindi Impenetrable forest the home of Mountain gorillas for an amazing gorilla trekking.

 Day 1: Arrive at Entebbe International Airport